Agentic Coding Data Dump

 Ralph Wiggum Loop

-Agent control-flow.
-Running Coding agents in for-loops is a simple yet surprisingly effective method of managing context and completing large tasks.
+Agent control flow.
+Running coding agents in for-loops is a simple yet surprisingly effective method of managing context and completing large tasks.

 Pseudo bash